Direct and Inverse Results on Bounded Domains for Meshless Methods via Localized Bases on Manifolds: Abstract

 \section{Abstract}

-This article develops inverse estimates for finite dimensional spaces arising in kernel approximation and meshless methods.
-These control Sobolev norms of linear combinations of a localized basis by the $L_2$ norm.
-Additionally, a computationally feasible construction of the local Lagrange basis is presented and analyzed.
-This generalizes the construction of \cite{FHNWW} for restricted surface splines on even dimensional spheres.
-This construction is valid for certain conditionally positive definite kernels on complete Riemannian manifolds; the kernels to which it applies include Mat{\'e}rn and surface spline radial basis functions on $\reals^d$ and Sobolev-Mat{\'e}rn kernels for compact Riemannian manifolds.
+{ This article develops direct and inverse estimates for certain finite dimensional spaces arising in kernel approximation.
+Both the direct and inverse estimates are based on approximation spaces spanned by local Lagrange functions which are spatially highly localized.
+The construction of such functions is computationally efficient and generalizes the construction given in \cite{HNRW2} for restricted surface splines on $\R^d$.
+The kernels for which the theory applies includes the Sobolev-Mat\'ern kernels for closed, compact, connected, $C^\infty$ Riemannian manifolds. }